inform-us/requirements_specifications/informus/rules/Airway Plan.md

 The front tile displays live data (i.e. the current state on each unit) For each patient, an airway plan is considered (1) COMPLETED if any of the following is true;

- - DAS airway plan reads 'YES'*(don't think we have flowsheet for this - ID: 24498)*
+ - DAS airway plan reads 'YES'
  - DAS airway plan reads 'NO' but rows Airway plan A, Airway plan B and/or Airway plan C are filled in.
  - Either rows Airway plan A, Airway plan B and/or Airway plan C are filled in.
    *(Does rows airway plan A, airway plan B and airway plan C all need to be filled in to be valid if not following generic airway plan?)*